 As president and CEO of Prothena, he led the advancement of a late-stage clinical pipeline of novel immunotherapies that address protein misfolding and cell adhesion — the root causes of many serious or currently untreatable amyloid and inflammatory diseases.
 He assumed this role in 2012, when Prothena emerged from Elan through a spinoff of key drug discovery assets.

-Before joining Prothena, Dale was executive vice president and chief scientific officer of Elan, where he provided scientific direction for all of the company’s research and development programs.
+Before joining Prothena, Dale was executive vice president and chief scientific officer of Elan, where he where he provided scientific direction for all of the company’s research and development programs.
 Notably, he was the lead researcher on Elan’s experimental vaccine designed to fight Alzheimer’s, with groundbreaking work that earned him the coveted Potamkin Prize from the American Academy of Neurology (AAN).
 When he won the award, it was the first time that the honor had been bestowed on an industry scientist — typically the Potamkin Prize is reserved for academic researchers only.
 He was also awarded the Rita Hayworth Medical Honoree Award and has also been the recipient of the Senator William Proxmire Award for extraordinary contribution to Alzheimer’s disease.
 Prior to Elan, he was a founding scientist of Athena Neurosciences Inc., which was acquired by Elan in 1996.
 Dale earned his B.A. and Ph.D. in Pharmacology and Physiology from the University of California, San Diego.